ECE4180-Project/Baby-Monitor/README.md

 sudo apt-get install openssl

 ```
-- After installation is complete, create a SSL certificate and key using openssl.
+- After installation is complete, enter the code folder from the command line and create a SSL certificate and key using openssl.
 Type in the line below, and follow the instructions.
 ```
 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout -key.pem -days 365
 ```